 Along with well known international chain shops such as Zara, H&M and Mango, in the little side streets you find smaller boutiques full of design, vintage, concept stores, delicacies and stylish toy shops, antiques, food and fashion boutiques.

 For a visit to Haarlem, you have good choice of museums.
-The most famous museum of Haarlem is the Frans Hals Museum.
+Some of the best museums are located in Haarlem.
+The most famous museum is the Frans Hals Museum.
 Frans Hals is one of Holland’s most famous painters from the 17th century.
 He lived in the same time as Rembrandt and Vermeer.

 The Tylers Museum is the oldest museum of The Netherlands and worth a visit, if only for the building itself.
 From 1784 onwards visitors have enjoyed artefacts from art and science.